andreass0/IDAICE_Plugin_User_Guide/Back_Up.md

 ## Modeling for IDA-ICE

 The IDA-ICE plugin includes a user interface designed to assist users in building the necessary data structure efficiently.
-The user interface is very user-friendly and ensures that you keep an overview and do not make any unnecessary mistakes by navigating manually. <!-- Formulierung nochmal überarbeiten!!-->
+The user interface is very user-friendly and ensures that you keep an overview and do not make any unnecessary mistakes by navigating manually.

 ```{figure} img/position-construction.png
 ---